-Related Party Relationship with the Company Rivon Trading (Shanghai) Co., The company is a sub-subsidiary of the Company Ltd. Rivon Investment Co.
-The Director of the company and the Chairman and President of the Company are the same person Cheng Tien Investment Co.
-The Chairperson of the company and the chairman of the Company are the same person Croissant Bakery Ltd. The company is a subsidiary of the Company
+Name of related parties Relationship with the Group Rivon Investment Co.
+The Director of the company and the Chairman and President of the Group are the same person Cheng Tien Investment Co.
+The Chairperson of the company and the chairman of the Group are the same person